Sho Iwamoto / 岩本 祥

 • Do Derivative Boot Camp during the summer vacation.
 We have a mini test on the second week.

 • Try Vector Boot Camp.
-Most of the contents will be discussed during the lectures, so no need to do all by your own, but it is nice if you can start earlier than others.
+The topics will be discussed in the lectures, but it is nice if you can start earlier than others.

 With these reviews, your university life will be easier, more enjoyable, and more satisfactory.
 Otherwise, you will forget all high-school math and physics during the summer vacation!!
 And then, you will have to work harder than others after the entrance!